thousandparsec/schemepy/doc/src/front_end.rst

 Phases
 ======

-Using Schemepy to embed Scheme in the Python program involves 5
+Using Schemepy to embed Scheme in the Python program involves 6
 phases:

 * Load and configure Schemepy.
-* Create a compiler.
 * Create a VM.
 * Extend the VM.
 * Compile and run the Scheme program.